rlaphoenix/install-vapoursynth-action/README.md

 #### `version` (int)

-The version to install.
-It will install the latest version if not specified.
+*Required* The version to install.
+It must be manually specified.

 #### `cache` (bool)